BrightChamps Logo

 Professor Greenline Explaining Math Concepts

-Average is the ratio of the sum of the value to the total number of values.
+Average is the ratio of the sum of the values to the total number of values.
 Weighted average is a type of average where a particular weight is multiplied by each value in the data set.
 We shall learn more about weighted average in this article.

 Professor Greenline from BrightChamps